-- May 13th, 01:00pm-02:50pm 2021, Thursday, through Blackboard - Exam is designed to be 90 minutes long, but you have 110 minutes to do it. - ► Close-book, close-notes, close everything - ► You can use a calculator, but no cellphones. - The math is simple, you probably won't need a calculator. - ▶ Do not waste time if you stuck on a problem, move forward and revisit the problem later. - ► Do not leave any questions unanswered!!! - ► The exam have Conceptual questions and Problems. - The problems will be similar as those in the assignments, midterm exams and the example questions.
+- Dec 7th, 2:00pm-04:00pm 2024, Saturday, in person. - Closed-book, closed-notes, closed-everything - Do not waste time if you stuck on a problem, move forward and revisit the problem later. - ► Do not leave questions blank. - ► The exam have Conceptual questions and Problems. - The problems will be similar as those in the assignments, past exams and the example questions.